visualboyadvance-m/visualboyadvance-m/doc/ReadMe.SDL.txt

 REWINDS
 =======
 VBA-M has an 'autosave' feature.
-Try setting rewindTimer in your VisualBoyAdvance.cfg.
+Try setting rewindTimer in your vbam.cfg.
 Keep in mind that this (like all other numbers in the cfg file) is a hexadecimal number.
 So rewindTimer=3c means saving every 60 seconds, or one minute.
 The maximum value is 258, which is 10 minutes (258 in hex is 2*256 + 5*16 + 8 =